 Launcher

-Launcher is the entrance into all Carmen systems and it is the client part of the Carmen SessionServer.
+Launcher is the entrance into all Jeppesen systems and it is the client part of the Jeppesen SessionServer.
 From the launcher the user gets access to a selection of applications, depending on the role defined in the system.

 The launcher is an application running on a Microsoft Windows system.